-I watched the newest Teenage Mutant Ninja Turtles movie and I was thoroughly entertained from beginning to end.
+I watched the newest Teenage Mutant Ninja Turtles movie, and I was thoroughly entertained from beginning to end.
 The 9-year-old me who saw the original 1990 film on opening weekend would have had his mind blown by this silver screen incarnation of turtle power.

 April O’Neil’s past connection with the turtles worked well here.
-I know that a lot of people hated this because it seems like lazy storytelling.
+I know that a lot of people hated this because it seemed like lazy storytelling.
 However, this new origin story perfectly explains why they developed their bond so quickly.
 Besides, how many more times do we need to see April stumble upon the turtles in action?

 Speaking of April O’Neil, Megan Fox was the wrong choice for this role.
 Most of what we experience with the story is seen through the lens of April and requires certain emotions and responses to be exhibited.
 Fox sounded the same whether she was happy, sad, in danger, or shocked.